|

 In November 1883 his engagement had been announced to Constance Lloyd,

-a well-known barrister, who had died at a comparatively
+the daughter of a well-known barrister, who had died at a comparatively

 early age.
 Full of talent, passion and most of all, full of himself he